NIH Grants: Types, Mechanisms & How to Apply

 What are NIH grants?

 NIH grants are a primary source of federal funding for biomedical and health-related research in the United States.
-With over $47.4 billion distributed annually, NIH support funds work at universities, hospitals, and research institutions across a wide range of disease areas and basic science fields.
+NIH support funds work at universities, hospitals, and research institutions across a wide range of disease areas and basic science fields.

 The National Institutes of Health includes 27 institutes and centers, each with its own mission and funding priorities.
 From cancer and neuroscience to population health and technology development, NIH grants support a broad spectrum of research that aims to improve human health.